LimeTray/go-util/README.md

 # GO-UTIL

+Please note this is public repositiry, do not commit any secret and organization related information here

 ## Purpose

 Every folder is supposed to be a packages, which can be used in go based service/scripts being used in limetray.